Appius: Origin and meaning

 During the later years of the Republic, and continuing into Imperial times, the praenomen Appius was used by several plebeian gentes, including the Annii, Junii, Modii, Popidii, Saufeii, Silvii, and Villii.
 It must also have been used by the ancestors of gens Appia.
 Thus, it would be more accurate to say that the Claudii were the only patrician family to make regular use of the name.
 It may well have been more widespread amongst the plebeians, although most of the names that have come down to us from the period of the early Republic are from the leading patrician houses.

 As for whether Appius was introduced to Latin through contact with the Sabines or other Oscan-speaking peoples, it cannot be determined whether it was originally Oscan, or whether it belongs to the class of praenomina that were common to the Latin, Oscan, and Umbrian languages.
 It may be that when Attius Clausus adopted a Latin name, he chose a praenomen that was the Latin cognate of his own, or that he chose the Latin praenomen that sounded the closest.

-Appius was unique in that it was never passed on to emancipated slaves, a Roman freedman of an Appius would instead take on the praenomen of the emancipators father; hence P. Clodius App. l.
+Appius was unique in that it was never passed on to emancipated slaves, a Roman freedman of an Appius would instead take on the praenomen of the emancipator's father; hence P. Clodius App. l.
 Eros.